discordjs/guide/guide/additional-info/async-await.md

 ### Execution with discord.js code

-After knowing how Promises work and what they are for, as well as the theory, let's look at an example in which we'll handle multiple Promises.
+After knowing how Promises work and what they are for, as well as the theory, let's look at an example in which handles multiple Promises.
 Let's say you want to react with letters (regional indicators) in a specific order.
-For this example, you will take the basic template for a discord.js bot with some ES6 adjustments.
+For this example, here's a basic template for a discord.js bot with some ES6 adjustments.

 ```js
 const Discord = require('discord.js');